Peace Wall Belfast

 • Bloody Sunday

-Bloody Sunday – was an incident that took place on the 30th of January 1972 in the Bogside area.
-British soldiers shot 26 unarmed civilians during a peaceful protest march organised by the Northern Ireland Civil Rights Association and the Northern Resistance Movement against internment.
+Bloody Sunday was an incident that took place on the 30th of January 1972 in the Bogside area of Derry.
+British soldiers opened fire indiscriminately upon 26 unarmed civilians during a peaceful protest march organised by the Northern Ireland Civil Rights Association and the Northern Resistance Movement against internment.
 Fourteen people died: thirteen were killed outright, and another man died four months later due to his injuries.
-Many of the victims were shot as they fled from the bullets fired by soldiers.
-While some were shot as they tried to aid the wounded.
-Just to be clear – there were atrocities on both sides during the troubles and up to present days.
-The loser in all of these were the families of the victims and the people of Northern Ireland.
+Many of the victims were shot as they fled from the bullets fired by soldiers, while others were shot in the back as they tended to the wounded and dying.
+Today, a family-led campaign continues to bring members of the Parachute Regiment to justice for their crimes.

-The Bogside murals may possibly be the most popular murals in Northern Ireland.
-Perhaps the most well-known political murals in the world.
+The Bogside murals may possibly be the most well-known political murals in the world.
 Situated at Free Derry corner, the murals were painted by the Bogside Artists.
-The Petrol Bomber mural was painted in 1994 and to depict the ’Battle of the Bogside’, which took place the Bogside area of Derry in August 1969.
+The Petrol Bomber mural was painted in 1994 to depict the ’Battle of the Bogside’, which took place the Bogside area of Derry in August 1969.
 The mural portrays an image of a young boy wearing a gas mask to protect himself from CS gas that was used by the RUC.
 He is also holding a petrol bomb, a common weapon used by residents to deter the police and army from the area.

 Peace Wall Belfast Messages:

-One of the most inspiring things about the peace wall is that people come from all over the world.
+One of the most tragic yet intriguing things about the peace walls is that they attract tourists from all over the world.
 When they do come to visit they leave their own messages on the wall for Belfast people.
 The messages written on the peace wall are positive, simply people trying to inspire others, to inspire peace and hope in a city that has seen much tragedy.